Lane Cove National Park

 Maroubra Beach is relatively under developed/unspoilt depending upon your view point.
 Maroubra has a decent cafe right on the beach and an excellent ocean pool to the north – a cool place to cool off if required.
 Unlike Coogee, with no Wedding Cake offshore (island) the surf tends to be bigger and better at Maroubra Beach, just watch out for the rips and rocks.

-Link Coogee Beach to Maroubra Beach
+Coogee Beach to Maroubra Beach

-60 Powerhouse Museum
+60 Powerhouse Museum – currently closed for renovations

 The Powerhouse Museum is a science and design museum with interactive exhibits.
 The Powerhouse Museum is family friendly, educational, interesting and potentially fun!
 Usually runs a number of different exhibitions.
 Technology and space exploration often feature.